akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

   Additionally `schedule` method has been replaced by `scheduleWithFixedDelay` and `scheduleAtFixedRate`.
 Actors that need to schedule tasks should prefer `Behaviors.withTimers`.
 * `TimerScheduler.startPeriodicTimer`, replaced by `startTimerWithFixedDelay` or `startTimerAtFixedRate`
-* `Routers.pool` now take a factory function rather than a `Behavior` to protect against accidentally sharing same behavior instance and state across routees.
+* `Routers.pool` now takes a factory function rather than a `Behavior` to protect against accidentally sharing same behavior instance and state across routees.
 * The `request` parameter in Distributed Data commands was removed, in favor of using `ask` with the new `ReplicatorMessageAdapter`.
 * Removed `Behavior.same`, `Behavior.unhandled`, `Behavior.stopped`, `Behavior.empty`, and `Behavior.ignore` since
   they were redundant with corresponding @scala[scaladsl.Behaviors.x]@java[javadsl.Behaviors.x].